Looking for the perfect one day in Calgary itinerary? We’ve got you covered!

 Start your day with breakfast in Calgary

-If you are staying in the airport area, you will earn a free breakfast.
-And if you are staying in downtown you might want to head to one of the local cafes for breakfast.
+If you are staying at the airport area, you will earn a free breakfast.
+And if you are downtown, you should head to one of the local cafes for breakfast.

-Other options include OEB Breakfast, Cafe at ARTS Hotel downtown, Suzette Bistro, 1886 Buffalo Cafe (Eau Claire)
+Other options include OEB Breakfast, Cafe at ARTS Hotel downtown, Suzette Bistro, and 1886 Buffalo Cafe.

-Note: From your airport hotel, take Alberta Highway 2 (AB-2) towards the south, then merge onto Memorial Drive to reach downtown Calgary.
+Note (if staying at an airport hotel): Take Alberta Highway 2 (AB-2) towards the south of the airport hotel, then merge onto Memorial Drive to reach downtown Calgary.
 Travel time is 20 minutes.

 Check out (or walk) the RiverWalk